One Sunny Saturday…

 The next time I glanced at my watch it was well after 10 am, and all was still quiet, though I could faintly hear a few people moving about near other tents.
 A little more dozing and by 10.30 the tent had warmed up enough in the sunshine to make it too hot to stay in our sleeping bags, and so Maria and I crawled out into the daylight.
 We were soon joined by Andrew and we set about making breakfast.
 I went to get water and we took our food up to a vacant tent pad in the open area at the top of the campground where we sat in the sun and enjoyed our oatmeal surprise (well, no surprise really, it was oatmeal).
 We cleaned up and talked about what to do with the day.
 Andrew and I felt lazy (plus my knee was giving me some trouble again), while Maria wanted to head up to the Gargoyles seeing as it was such a beautiful clear day.
 (The last time we were at the Gargoyles we were in thick fog and could barely seeing 20-30 m.)

 Off she went, and I laid down on the tent pad to soak up some sunshine.
 After a while I packed away the tent and repacked my backpack and then proceeded to head up the trail to meet Maria on her way down.
 After about 20 minutes we met up, and I suddenly wished I had gone up there too – it was glorious.
-We scooted on back to the campground and got ourselves ready to go.
-We reached the shelter and stopped to look at the Elfin Lakes again, this time wandering round to the far side to get a better view of the Mamquam range.
-As we did so we were halted in our tracks by the perfect reflections of the shelter and Mt Garibaldi in the lake.
+Maria showed me some of the photos she’d taken and for a moment I was annoyed at myself for being lazy, but it soon passed and I was content to know that Maria had enjoyed her time up there.
+We scooted on back to the campground and got ourselves ready to leave.
+We reached the shelter and stopped to look at the Elfin Lakes again, this time wandering round to the far side to get a better view of the Mamquam Range.
+As we did so we were halted in our tracks by the perfect reflections of the shelter and Mount Garibaldi in the lake.
 Much photography ensued :-) and we must have spent the better part of another half an hour enjoying the fantastic views.